cdown/chrisdown.name/_posts/2025-05-12-safer-signal-sending-with-pkill-require-handler.md

 }
 {% endhighlight %}

+{% sidenote %}
-The `|| true` ensures that even if no processes match (because they don't have handlers), the logrotate script still succeeds.
-Use it if that's the behaviour you want.
+Using `|| true` in a logrotate configuration ensures that even if no processes match (because they don't have handlers), the logrotate script still succeeds.
+Use it only if that's the behaviour you want.
+{% endsidenote %}

 In general, when removing a signal handler from your application, it pays to do some spelunking and dig through any code or configuration that might send that